v1Flows/exFlow/README.md

 ## Runners
 The execution engine of exFlow is the v1Flows Runner.
 This component provides the functionality as a workflow engine and will execute your flows.

-To create / run your own runners you're require to have a fully set up exFlow instance.
+exFlow can only run flows when at least one runner is connected.
+After you created your exFlow instance either create an project and add an persistent/auto runner or as an admin visit the admin runner page.

-Please see the repo [Runner](https://github.com/v1Flows/runner) for more informations.
+Please see the [Runner](https://github.com/v1Flows/runner) Repo for more informations.

 ## Project Structure